PaulsGitHubs/Audio-File-Meta-Data-Properties-Editor-for-Python-/README.md

 # Audio-File-Meta-Data-Properties-Editor-Python-
 This is an audio file metadata property editor written in python.

-LATEST NOTE: It only works for mp3 files for now, will make it work for different audio wave files as well.
+LATEST NOTE: It works for mp3, wav, have to test on others as well.

 ![Screenshot from 2023-04-23 15-05-15](https://user-images.githubusercontent.com/102178068/233868890-61f62201-a42c-4064-8b24-4d8ce5b954a3.jpg)